Frequently Asked Questions about Whole House Fans

-With the CVT FFC system, the filters are either in the damper cabinet in the attic or can be installed in our patented easy access ceiling vent housing units by easily turning and removing the ceiling grill and accessing the filter from inside the house.
+With the CVT FFC system, the filters can be installed in our patented easy access ceiling vent housing units (CVT LRV & SRV) by easily turning and removing the ceiling grill and accessing the filter from inside the house.

 My current whole house fan will not work with my generator when a power outage occurs.

 The CVT Green Cooling System was designed with this in mind.
-At 3400cfm the CVT GCS runs at a low 235watts, making it extremely efficient to run.
-At 50% fan speed, the CVT GCS runs at 2000cfm and only consumes the same amount of energy as a 60watt light bulb, making it one of the most eco-friendly whole house ventilation systems on the market.
+At 4000cfm the CVT GCS runs at a low 372 watts, making it extremely efficient to run.
+At 50% fan speed, the CVT GCS runs at 2000cfm and only consumes the same amount of energy as 1.5 light bulbs making it one of the most eco-friendly whole house ventilation systems on the market.